whyhankee/dbwrkr/README.md

 ### What?

-* A pub-sub system would make it easy for multiple processes to communicate with each other by sending events.
+* A pub-sub system makes it easy for multiple processes to communicate with each other by sending events.
 Other processes can pickup the events, do what need to be done (and followUp by sending another event).

 * This way, by reacting to events you create loose coupling, little components that are easy to maintain, deploy and removed.